Groundwater Investigations

 4141.0068.med.

 Push probe rigs are often used to collect groundwater samples.
-Push probes are used when only one round of groundwater samples is needed.
+Push probes are used when only one round of groundwater samples is needed and when groundwater flow direction does not require documentation.
 A temporary boring is drilled, the groundwater sample is collected, and the boring is then sealed.

-For sites where groundwater smples are collected over a period of time, three or more monitoring wells are installed.
+For sites where groundwater samples are collected over a period of time, three or more monitoring wells are installed.
 Groundwater sampling typically occurs once every quarter.
-Groundwater sampling is discontinued, with DEQ concurrence, after four quarters of sampling has shown that groundwater cleanup goals have been met.
+In Oregon, groundwater sampling is discontinued, with DEQ concurrence, after four quarters of sampling has shown that groundwater cleanup goals have been met.